-It's not an easy time to be hiring, is it?
+it's not an easy time to be hiring, is it?

-Right now, the number of days it takes to fill a position is at an all time high, and 68 percent of HR managers say they're having trouble filling jobs - up from 50 per cent in 2013.
+Right now, the number of days it takes to fill a position is at an all-time high, and 68 per cent of HR managers say they're having trouble filling jobs - up from 50 per cent in 2013.

 And as it turns out, social media has made employer branding more crucial than ever.
-Before social media became so dominant, you could pretty much to decide whether or not to have an employer brand.
+Before social media became so dominant, you could pretty much decide whether or not to have an employer brand.

 Probably as much as you can, because employer branding really matters.
-50 percent of potential applicants say they wouldn't take a job at a company with a bad reputation as an employer, even if they were offered more money.
-At the same time, companies with good brand appeal get twice as many applicants to their open positions.
+50 per cent of potential applicants say they wouldn't take a job at a company with a bad reputation as an employer, even if they were offered more money.
+At the same time, companies with good brand appeal get twice as many applicants for their open positions.

 This new infographic from Betterteam has additional stats about employer branding, as well as tips from top experts on how you can get the most out of employer branding.

-We hope this infographic helps drive home the importance of employer branding, and gives you a good starting point for maintaining your brand and attracting more talent during these tough times for hiring.
+We hope this infographic helps drive home the importance of employer branding and gives you a good starting point for maintaining your brand and attracting more talent during these tough times for hiring.